Privacy of Dependent Users Against Statistical Matching: Impact of Dependency on Privacy using Anonymization and Obfuscation

-To obfuscate the data samples, for each user $u$ we independently generate a random variable $R_u$ that is uniformly distributed between $0$ and $a_n$, where $a_n \in (0,1]$.
-The value of $R_u$ shows the probability that the user's data sample is changed to a different value by obfuscation, and $a_n$ is termed the ``noise level'' of the system.
-So, for the case of $r=2$, where there are two states for users' data pattern (state $0$ and state $1$), the obfuscated data is obtained by passing users' data through a Binary Symmetric Channel (BSC) with small error probability \cite{randomizedresponse}, so we can write
+{ To create a noisy version of data samples, for each user $u$, we independently generate a random variable $R_u$ that is uniformly distributed between $0$ and $a_n$, where $a_n \in (0,1]$\footnote{{It is desirable that our results are true over the largest set of strategies that users can employ.
+In fact, our results would apply to a general set of distributions and are true for any random noise with support that extends out to the maximum amount of $a_n$.
+The reason that we have used a uniformly random noise is that we want to have a similar mechanism as~\cite{Nazanin_IT} to have a good comparison between the results of this paper and~\cite{Nazanin_IT} to show that dependency is a significant detriment to the privacy of users.}}.} Then, the obfuscated data is obtained by passing the users' data through an $r$-ary symmetric channel with a random error probability $R_u$, so for $j \in \{ 0, 1, \cdots, r-1\}$:

-The effect of the obfuscation is to alter the probability distribution function of each user's data samples in a way that is unknown to the adversary, since it is independent of all past activity of the user, and hence the obfuscation inhibits user identification.
-For each user, $R_u$ is generated once and is kept constant for the collection of samples of length $m$, thus providing a very low-weight obfuscation algorithm.
+The effect of the obfuscation is to alter the probability distribution function of each user's data points in a way that is unknown to the adversary, since it is independent of all past activity of the user, and hence, the obfuscation inhibits user identification.
+For each user, $R_u$ is generated once and is kept constant for the collection of data points of length $m$, thus providing a very low-weight obfuscation algorithm. {